zhihanyang2022/zhihanyang2022.github.io/_posts/policy_gradient/2020-06-23-policy-gradient.md

 which is reduced.
-A more involved analysis can be used to select $b$ that not only reduces but also minimizes the variance.
+A more involved analysis can be used to select $$b$$ that not only reduces but also minimizes the variance.

 ### Optimal baseline (minimize variance)